kitze/twizzle-landing/README.md

 Just open an issue if you're interested about anything else in the app, and I'll add it in the readme.

-## 🔌️ Hooks & Suspense workshops
+## 🔌️ React 16.7 workshops

 All of the materials for the upcoming [React Academy workshops](http://reactacademy.io) are using hooks and Suspense.
-More locations will be announced soon 🎉
+If your company or conference is interested in a beginner or an advanced workshop [just get in touch](mailto:contact@reactacademy.io).